-s—it doesn't matter what we're building.
-Our goal is the same: we want to leverage the connections between our objects, or nodes, to build a supercharged, seamless web of data—one that lets us pluck information from a dozen different sources (or more!) with a single query.
-But until now, we've lacked the tools to monitor usage and performance, validate changes, and safeguard what we've already built.
-We haven't been able to scale our graphs the way we want to.
+It doesn't matter what we're building with GraphQL.
+Our goal is the same: we want to use the connections between objects to build a supercharged, seamless web of data—one that lets us pluck information from lots of different sources with a single query.
+But to pull this off in production, teams need the right tools: everything from monitoring usage and validating changes, right down to safeguarding the health of what's already been built.

 Ready to try it out?
 Hop on over to Apollo GraphOS Studio, or get hands-on with Odyssey's GraphOS: Basics tutorial.